 The press stays busy from November through January.
 Mr. Robinson hoards his vacation time as a civil engineer with Caltrans to be able to travel with the rig.
 "I could be sitting in a cubicle right now," he said with a grin and looked up at the clear blue November sky.
-"This is fabulous."
+"This

 The weather on Nov.
 14 cooperated with the harvest, but the mobile press, not so much.
 After the truck pulled into the Sacred Heart parking lot, the engineer realized the heart of the press, a heavy piece of metal resembling an octopus that pulverizes the olives into mush, was off-balance and not safe to use.

 Fresh olives don't keep long, Paul Sallaberry remarked.
 A flurry of phone calls located a local press late on Sunday afternoon.
 "You press or you lose," he said while carting buckets of olives to a truck for transport.

 The November harvest this year yielded 2,000 pounds of olives, ready for pressing.
 Two tons of olives make about 350 7-ounce bottles of olive oil, according to Sacred Heart spokesperson Millie Lee; the bottles will sell for $20 each.
 All money from the sale goes back to the school to fund student activities.